YuukanOO/uniformcss.com/get-started/fundamentals/helper-functions.md

 ## About Helper Functions

-If you are using the native Sass implementation of Uniform, you get access to useful helper functions that allow you to **directly access theme variables values**.
-This is particularly useful for situations where you need to extract a component.
+If you are using the native Sass implementation of Uniform, you get access to useful helper functions that allow you to **directly access theme variable values**.
+This can be particularly useful when extracting components.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}